Who’s Better At Managing Money? Men vs Women

 Who’s Better At Managing Money: Men or Women?

 This brings to my mind the saying that behind every successful man there is a very smart woman (or something of that nature).
 I can only say that without the savvy of my wife I would probably be a wino living on the streets of a big city, stretching my hand for a charitable donation.
-Here are a few more points that are not too flattering for the men:
+On the other hand, here’s one more point that is not too flattering for the men: I’ve read an MSN Money article that states that we macho men tend to show off our money to conquer the opposite sex.
+That is, the desire to impress and attract a woman can motivate a man to spend more and to use his credit card more often than he otherwise would.
+In fact, using money in this fashion can have a negative impact on one’s financial status and health.

 Whether or not it’s the men or the women who are better at managing money, we do owe it to ourselves to try to work together as a financial team at home, for the sakes of our families.